skmin-lab/unixmd/docs/source/keywords/qm/qm_calculator.rst

 The propagation of molecular dynamics needs the information about potential enrgy surfaces.
 The object for QM calculator should be constructed in UNI-xMD to evaluate the energies, forces and nonadiabatic couplings.
 UNI-xMD interfaces with followings in current version.

-- Columbus, DFTB+, Gaussian09, Molpro, TeraChem, Turbomole, Model system
+- Columbus, DFTB+, Gaussian09, Molpro, QChem, TeraChem, Turbomole, Model system

 Only some methods support with QM interface of UNI-xMD in current version.
 If you want to add other methods such as CASPT2, see "Do It yourself" section.